Datamuseum-DK/Q1-Emulator/docs/source/printer.rst

 But running the program **FMOMS** I got the following error message:

 .. figure:: images/noprinter.png
-  :width: 600
+  :width: 400
   :align: center

-  Outpuut from FMOMS command
+  Output from FMOMS program

 which lead me to further progress on the printer interface.